jtmullen/submodule-branch-check-action/README.md

 ## Inputs
-### `path`
+### `path` (required)
 The path to the submodule, this is required.
 Do not include leading or trailing slashes.
 *Note: this must be the path the submodule is located at in the repo and the path to which you checkout the submodule in the workflow!*

-### `branch`
+### `branch` (optional)
-The branch that the submodule version must be on.
+The name of a branch that the submodule hash must be on (after the push or on the head PR branch)

-This is optional, if not included the submodule will only be checked for progression, not commit presence on a specific branch.

-### `pass_if_unchanged`
+### `pass_if_unchanged` (optional)
-If the check should automatically pass if the submodule was not changed on this branch.
-Only available on a PR, not a push.

-This is optional, if included an unchanged submodule results in automatic pass.
-Will be ignored if the trigger event is not a pull request.
+For pull request only, if this is included the check will automatically pass if none of the commits modify the submodule.

-### `fetch_depth`
+### `fetch_depth` (optional)
 Fetch depth for the two relevant branches on a PR trigger.
-The action will checkout the two branches to this depth, if you know your branches are relatively short lived compared to the full history of your repo this can save you some processing time, network traffic, etc. by only checking out enough to cover your needs.
+The action will checkout the two branches to this depth, if you know your branches are relatively short lived compared to the full history of your repo this can save you some processing time, network traffic, etc. by only checking out enough to cover your needs instead of the default full history.

-This is optional, if not included it will default to full history for the branches.
+### `sub_fetch_depth` (optional)
+Fetch depth for the submodule being checked.
+This will check out every branch to this depth.
+By default the full history will be checked out.
+I recommend leaving this at default unless your submodule is excessively large.
+Due to the nature of submodules there are many situations where, if the submodule is in a weird state, you will not get descriptive errors without a full fetch.

-### `require_head`
+### `require_head` (optional)
 If the submodule is required to be on the head (most recent commit) of the specified branch.
 Keep in mind that it is possible that this will pass on a PR at the time it is run but no longer be on the most recent at the time of merge.

-This is optional, it will not be checked if not included.
-Including this, but not branch, will result in an error.
+If specified, branch must also be specified - otherwise the run will result in an error.

 ## Outputs
 ### `fails`
 The reason the action failed (if any).
 The check will stop at the first failure.
+In case of an error, fails will equal "error"

 ## Usage
-To add to a repo create a workflow file (such as `.github/workflows/check-submodules.yml`) with the following content adjusted for your needs:
+To add to a repo create a workflow file (such as `.github/workflows/check-submodules.yml`) with the following content adjusted for your needs.
+Note that the step to checkout the submodule is only required for private submodules.
 ```yml
 name: check-submodule